 With the release of the pylon 5 Camera Software Suite, Basler became the first camera manufacturer to introduce a camera software using the new GenICam 3 technology.

 Fast: Thanks to GenICam 3, cameras can now be activated about four times faster than with the preceding GenICam versions.

 Smaller: Compared to the previous GenICam versions, GenICam 3 only needs approximately half the RAM.

 Both of these features are particularly advantageous for embedded systems.
 The new standard is mostly backward-compatible, requiring no or only few code modifications in the existing software.
 Older Basler cameras also benefit from these innovations in pylon.
 Any required changes are described in detail in the pylon Migration Guide.

-Easier: Thanks to the new easy copy deployment capability, the pylon SDK makes it possible to deliver created programs to end users more easily than ever before.
-All it takes is to copy the pylon files that are used for the runtime to the target system – then the pylon-based applications can be redistributed in the leanest way while saving more resources than ever before.
-Thanks to the copy deployment, pylon can also be installed without conflicts with Machine Vision software packages by other manufacturers based on GenICam technology.
+Easier: Thanks to the new option of an easy copy deployment, the pylon SDK makes it possible to deliver created programs to end users more easily than ever before.
+All it takes is to copy the pylon files that are actually used for the runtime to the target system – then the pylon-based applications can be redistributed in the leanest way while saving more resources than ever before.
+Thanks to the copy deployment, pylon can also be installed without conflicts for Machine Vision software packages by other manufacturers based on GenICam technology.

 Overview of pylon features

 New: Integrated camera product documentation for even more ease of use

 With the context-sensitive product documentation integrated directly in the pylon Viewer, the camera evaluation and software development is easier than ever!
 Just one click on the camera features in the pylon Viewer will take you directly to the descriptions of features in our HTML-based camera documentation.
 No more document downloads or searching – it only takes one click!